-Fact Sheet (3/3/2014) - Reintroducing Steller's Eiders in Alaska
+Fact Sheet (Sept.
+2015) - Reintroducing Steller's Eiders in Alaska

-Reintroduction to the Yukon-Kuskokwim Delta:
+Reintroduction of Steller’s eiders to the Yukon-Kuskokwim Delta:

-In 1997, the Service listed the Alaska-breeding population as threatened as a result of contraction of the species’ breeding range in Alaska and the resulting increased vulnerability of the population to extirpation.
+In 1997, the Service listed the Alaska-breeding population of Steller’s eiders as threatened as a result of contraction of the species’ breeding range in Alaska and the resulting increased vulnerability of the population to extirpation.
 The disappearance of nesting Steller’s eiders in western Alaska was of particular concern.

-After several years of planning and discussion by the Steller’s Eider Recovery Team, the development of a successful captive breeding program by our partners at the Alaska SeaLife Center in Seward, Alaska, and initial conversations with local community leaders, we are developing a reintroduction program that will be in compliance with the National Environmental Policy Act.
+After several years of planning and discussion by the Steller’s Eider Recovery Team, the development of a successful captive breeding program by our partners at the Alaska SeaLife Center in Seward, Alaska, and initial conversations with local community leaders, we are developing a reintroduction program that will be in compliance with the National Environmental Policy Act (NEPA).